If you can't see the frame, please click here to view the complete siteJulianadorp

-The website, which have listed about two hundred thousand holidayhomes and apartments in Europe and worldwide, asked thousands of visitors to give their opinion.
+The website, which has listed about two hundred thousand holidayhomes and apartments in Europe and worldwide, asked thousands of visitors to give their opinion.

 Holidaymakers appreciated Julianadorp for its wide beaches and high dunes but also for being so typically Dutch.
-'The tullipfields are a delicious sight', according to one visitor.
+'The tulipfields are a delicious sight', according to one visitor.

 On a scale from one to five Julianadorp achieved 4.5.
 They received their Atrave award at the tourism fair in Essen.